Tabla: Kayda

-A Kayda or Kaida is a type of Tabla composition.
-There are two major types of tabla compositions, fixed (pre-composed) and improvised (composed and improvised at the time of practicing or performing).
-A rhythmic seed (theme) is introduced, which is then used as a basis for elaboration through improvisation and/or composition.
-The word Kayda is an Arabic or Hindi word which means 'rule' or 'a system of rules'.
+A kayda or kaida is a type of tabla composition.
+There are two major types of tabla compositions: fixed (pre-composed) and improvised (composed and improvised at the time of practicing or performing).
+A rhythmic seed (theme) is introduced, which is then used as a basis for elaboration through improvisation and composition.
+The word kayda is an Arabic or Hindi word which means 'rule' or a 'system of rules'.
 The rules for playing a kayda are complex, but in short, one must only use the bols that are in the original theme.
-This original theme is known as a Mukh.
-The kayda form originated in the Delhi Gharana of tabla playing and serves three fundamental and very important roles for tabla players.
-The Dayan (right side tabla - also known as Dagga) and Bayan (Left side tabla - just known as Tabla) of the Tabla are used in synchronization to form a Kayda.
-Kaydas can be played in any Tala.
-But in most of the concerts, Teental and their Kaydas are played very often.
+This original theme is known as a mukh.
+The kayda form originated in the Delhi Gharana of tabla playing and serves three fundamental roles for tabla players.
+The dayan (right-side tabla) and bayan (left-side tabla) are used in synchronization to form a kayda.

+Kaydas can be played in any talas.
+But, Teental and their kaydas are played often at most concerts.
 Note that in talas like Dadra and Keherwa or in thekas like Bhajani, laggis are played, kaydas are not played.
-The reason for this is that these talas/thekas mentioned in the previous line are specifically played for Semi-Classical and light music (Bhajans, Kirtans, Thumris, etc.) and not for Hindustani classical music.
-Different Gharanas have their own Kaydas.
+The reason for this is that these talas/thekas are specifically played for semi-classical and light music (Bhajans, Kirtans, Thumris, etc.) and not for Hindustani classical music.
+Different Gharanas have their own kaydas.